 The funny thing is that we seldom realize that we are the ones who chose to bring these people into our feed and we can just as easily cut them out.

 I am guilty of this.
-Who I followed when I first opened my IG account sort of made sense for the mindset I was in at the time...or at least I thought it did.
+The people I followed when I first opened my IG account sort of made sense for the mindset I was in at the time...or at least I thought it did.
 Then, when I was going through the process of recovery from hypothalamic amenorrhea and Overtraining Syndrome, I would see certain people doing certain things and something about it was...like, bothersome.
 But I kept looking and looking until one day it dawned on me: unfollow these people, dammit.

 Now, your IG feed is not my IG feed, but these are the first 6 people I unfollowed when I came to my senses.